-Swim Lap Club – A specialized swim program, Lap Club is designed for children with disabilities age 4 to 12.
-Participants are divided into teams based on their skill level.
-For information on the current session, please contact Kristin at (260) 483-2100.
+Swim Lap Club – A specialized swim program, Lap Club is designed for children with disabilities.
+Participants are divided into teams based on their age and skill level.
+For information on the current session, please contact Turnstone's fitness staff at (260) 483-2100.

 Occupational therapy refers to therapy that aids in developing or regaining skills needed for the job of living referred to as “daily living skills.”
 A pediatric occupational therapist uses purposeful activities and play to maximize the independence of children.
 Children who are diagnosed with a physical disability or developmental disorder, neurological or cognitive impairment, or sensory integration dysfunction are often limited in their ability to participate in activities that other children appear to enjoy.
 Occupational therapists identify a child’s strengths and build on these to develop fine motor skills, increase independence in self-care skills, as well as improve sensory integration and perceptual motor skills.
 Turnstone’s occupational therapists develop personalized care plans to help each child reach his or her potential.
 We work closely with families to address their needs and rely on caregivers to implement strategies, exercises, and adaptations at home.